Blog Stats

 1 Comment

-#40 WHEN I WORKED FOR BEECHNUT, I COULDN’T PUT A LID ON IT
+#40 WITH BEECH-NUT, I COULDN’T PUT A LID ON IT

 I wasn’t exactly sure what I would write about the project that was the most lucrative and largest of my art career.
 Perhaps I did not share much about my illustrations on this project because I had not a single, good example of any of it.
 For many years, I either shot a slide of my artwork, or I went to a local, copy shop.
 If I had a special painting, it was a major expense of time and money to have a professional transparency made from my art.
 I can share that whenever I’m in a supermarket – I enjoy passing the shelves where I can see so many of my illustrations displayed!